nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 7.
 The `RemarkCommand` obtains the `Internship` object that the user wants to add the remark to via the `get(0)` method from list of `Internship`s.

+A `CommandException` will be thrown if an internship is not selected.

 Step 8.
 The `RemarkCommand` then creates a new `Internship` object with the same variables as the old `Internship` except for the
 `REMARK_CONTENT` that the user has input.